jimf/kringle/README.md

 The __kringle__ compiler is both written in JavaScript, and compiles kringle programs to JavaScript.
 As such, a recent (version 8+) version of Node.js is required.
-To run the compiler, first install it and it's dependencies:
+To run the compiler, first install it and its dependencies:

 __npm__: